samuel-rosa/spsann-doc/ppl.md

 Although theoretically sound, the Bayesian approach does is sub-optimal when we are very uncertain about the variogram model parameters.
-The less we know, the less efficient a Bayesian sample pattern is in estimating the true variogram model (ZhuEtAl2005).
+The less we know, the less efficient a Bayesian sample configuration is in estimating the true variogram model (ZhuEtAl2005).
 It is a quite efficient approach when we are uncertain only about the nugget and/or the partial sill.
-But when we are uncertain about the range parameter or about the three parameters altogether, its efficiency can be similar to that of a regularly spaced sample pattern (ZhuEtAl2005).
+But when we are uncertain about the range parameter or about the three parameters altogether, its efficiency can be similar to that of a regularly spaced sample configuration (ZhuEtAl2005).

 An adaptive Bayesian approach was suggested as an alternative to overcome the weaknesses of the single-phase Bayesian approach (MarchantEtAl2006).
-In adaptive Bayesian sampling one starts with a reconnaissance survey and, as knowledge about the environmental variable is constructed, the sample pattern is adapted iteratively to maximize its efficiency given the chosen optimizing criterion.
+In adaptive Bayesian sampling one starts with a reconnaissance survey and, as knowledge about the spatial variable is constructed, the sample configuration is adapted iteratively to maximize its efficiency given the chosen optimizing criterion.
 Alike its single-phase counterpart, the adaptive Bayesian approach is computationally intensive and requires a minimum previous knowledge about the form of the variogram model.

-Practical implementation of the Bayesian methods mentioned above is unrealistic if the sample pattern needs to be optimized for more than a couple of environmental variables.
+Practical implementation of the Bayesian methods mentioned above is unrealistic if the sample configuration needs to be optimized for more than a couple of spatial variables.
 Also, due to several reasons, we usually are unable to specify the variogram model and the respective ranges of possible parameters.
 As such, we propose a new method that avoids complicated and time-consuming calculations.
-The optimization of the sample pattern relies on the main assumption that we are completely ignorant about the spatial variation of the environmental variable.
+The optimization of the sample configuration relies on the main assumption that we are completely ignorant about the spatial variation of the environmental variable.